The Guns of Navarone (1961)

 impressive for their time, sometimes showed their age.

-It's a diverting movie, and the 2 hours and 37 minutes flowed past quickly.
+It's a diverting movie, and the 2 hours and 37 minutes flow past quickly.
 Judged merely on its own merits, it

 deserves a good (though perhaps not excellent) rating.

-From a MacLean fan's perspective, though, some notes were jarring.
-Chronologically, the first one was the "veddy
+From a MacLean fan's perspective, though, some notes are jarring.
+Chronologically, the first one is the "veddy

 British" voiceover before the opening credits, informing viewers why Navarone was so crucial.
 That oh-so-cultured

-voice clashed with the down-and-dirty manner in which MacLean typically presented situations in his books.
+voice clashes with the down-and-dirty manner in which MacLean typically presented situations in his books.

-Jarring notes two through four were the main characters.
-Mallory, a New Zealander in the book, was portrayed by
+Jarring notes two through four are the main characters.
+Mallory, a New Zealander in the book, is portrayed by

-Peck, a red-blooded American; Miller, a sardonic American, was played by British icon Niven; and Andrea, the huge
+Peck, a red-blooded American; Miller, a sardonic American, is played by British icon Niven; and Andrea, the huge

-powerful killing machine, became Quinn, the slim swarthy fellow with an occasional evil eye glint.
+powerful killing machine, becomes Quinn, the slim swarthy fellow with an occasional evil eye glint.
 While I

-appreciate that stars help build the box office, these against-type castings greatly altered the story's
+appreciate that stars help build the box office, these against-type castings greatly alter the story's

 dynamics.

-Unpleasantries five and five-and-a-half were the women tossed into the film as potential love interests.
+Unpleasantries five and five-and-a-half are the women tossed into the film as potential love interests.
 Two

-local partisans, who were men in the book, underwent a gender switch so that Andrea could get friendly with
+local partisans, who were men in the book, undergo a gender switch so that Andrea can get friendly with one and

-one and Mallory could get briefly kissed by the other.
-Romantic scenes are fine and dandy except when they are
+Mallory can get briefly kissed by the other.
+Romantic scenes are fine and dandy except when they are forced into a

 OK, enough complaints.
-The film also featured some nice touches.
-First and foremost, I was glad that the German
+The film also features some nice touches.
+First and foremost, I'm glad that the German

-troops all spoke German to each other, rather than heavily accented English as in so many movies.
+troops all speak German to each other, rather than heavily accented English as in so many movies.
 (I understand

-enough German to get the gist of what they were saying, but even if you don't, you won't miss any important plot
+enough German to get the gist of what they say, but even if you don't, you won't miss any important plot details —

-Scene settings were well constructed.
-Our heroes clambered up and down Greek hills and through ruins, all of
+Scene settings are well constructed.
+Our heroes clamber up and down Greek hills and through ruins, all of which

-which looked genuine.
-Town scenes worked well too.
-I especially enjoyed an extended bit in which the locals are
+look genuine.
+Town scenes work well too.
+I especially enjoyed an extended bit in which the locals are having a

 To sum up: MacLean purists will frequently wrinkle their noses at some differences between the book and movie